Peace44/DBSCAN/README.md

 - pandas
 - sklearn

-Can use `pip install numpy pandas sklearn` to install them.
+Can use `pip install numpy pandas scikit-learn` to install them.